A native of St. Louis, Walter “Haze” Dennis came to the Bay Area in 1992 and settled

 in the Silicon Valley in 1995.

 His foodservice experience dates back to the tender age of 12 when he worked on the Mississippi River.
 He has been working formally in the industry since 1987 and been at Mission College since 1996.
-He has been the Department Chair in Hospitality Management since 1998.
+From July 1998-June 2017, he was the Department Chair of Hospitality Management.

 “This industry has been wonderful to me and so by aiding in ushering in the next generation of industry leaders, I feel I am doing what I was meant to do.”

-While at Mission College he steered the multi-million dollar renovation of the dedicated Hospitality Management building and the recent addition of the 30-foot fully equipped food trailer with a full-size cooking array, satellite, two large external monitors and internal cameras.
+While at Mission College he steered the multi-million dollar renovation of the dedicated Hospitality Management building.
+This includes the recent addition of the 30-foot fully-equipped food trailer with a full-size cooking array, satellite, two large external monitors, and internal cameras.

 Amongst his most valuable work experience came from working four years in correctional food service management.
 “I learned a great deal professionally, but more than that were the social lessons learned.”